AndyShiue/Ende-readme/README.md

             A -> B : World[max(m, n)]
 ```

-Functions from a hierarchy to another hierarchy such as the above `replicate` has no type; they are similar to `Setω` in Agda.
+Function types from a hierarchy to another hierarchy such as the above `replicate` has no type; they are similar to `Setω` in Agda.